 Teaching internships at the Schoolhouse are flexible, and can be crafted to fit your schedule and goals.
 I recommend spending at a minimum 10 hours at the Schoolhouse each week and participating for a duration of at least 3 months.
 Relationship building is a key component of working with young children, and for a teaching intern to fully benefit from this experience time spent connecting with the children is important.

-If you are interested in learning more about the teaching internship at the Schoolhouse, please contact Laura at firstname.lastname@example.org.
+If you are interested in learning more about the teaching internship or student teaching at the Schoolhouse, please contact Laura at firstname.lastname@example.org.